-2023 Draft Budget Waste Water Treatment Plant Erosion Repair - Construction Previous Review: Erosion created by high flows from a City stormwater pipe and a tributary of Big Gulch Creek is in need of repair.
-Repairs options and design was included in the 2022 budget and now needs construction funding Fund Name Council Priority Management Amount Requested Nature of the expenditure?
-One-Time Any Additional No \$500,000 Project eligible for REET II Funding No Revenue?
-If Yes, Identify Below Expenditure Purpose and Justification onveys City stormwater and tributary waters of Big Gulch Creek is eroding tewater District sewer main that carries the majority of Mukilteo's wastewa and the best and most co stabilize the areas and prevent further erosion from occurring.
-A consulta st efficient plan is to pipe in the outfall with two drop structures to facilitat water exiting the pipe .
-The intent is to finish the design in 2022 and cons e the drop the in elevation and
+2023 Budget Wastewater Treatment Plant Erosion Repair - Construction Previous Review: Erosion created by high flows from a City stormwater pipe and a tributary of Big Gulch Creek is in need of repair.
+Repairs options and design was included in the 2022 budget and now needs construction funding Fund Name Council Priority Surface Water Management Amount Requested \$500,000 Expenditure Purpose Nature of the expenditure?One-TimeAny AdditionalNoProject eligible for REET II FundingNoIdentify Below

+An existing outfall that conveys City stormwater and tributary waters of Big Gulch Creek is eroding and threatening a critical Mukilteo Water and Wastewater District sewer main that carries the majority of Mukilteo's wastewater to their treatment plant.

+Repairs are necessary to stabilize the areas and prevent further erosion from occurring.
+A consultant has evaluated repair options and the best and most cost efficient plan is to pipe in the outfall with two drop structures to facilitate the drop the in elevation and reduce the velocity of the water exiting the pipe .
+The intent is to finish the design in 2022 and construct in 2023.